 “The Littlest Witch is a big success!
 The clever book by Jerris and tuneful, singable music by Aquilina was obviously a smart strategy to make a show that would entertain on two levels: for youngsters and adults.
 This production has a high-spirited feeling of frolic being created on the spot with the audience actively collaborating.”–Gannett Newspaper

 “’The Littlest Witch’ rises to every holiday occasion.
 The musical is funny and innocent enough for children, but there’s also a lot of adult humor...
 A fractured fairy tale with a happy ending.”–Brighton-Pittsford Post

 “Disney delivers mirror for ‘The Littlest Witch.’
 The musical impressed Disney Studios so much, the company decided to contribute to the musical a life-size working puppet of a mirror...
 A plethora of brilliantly crafted costumes and the lively songs, make ‘The Littlest Witch’ a must see show for the kids and the whole family.”–Livingston County News

 “’The Littlest Witch,’ the perfect play for children and adults of all ages, is a story of a busy, playful, trouble-causing little witch who loves to trick and tease her friends and family.
 This tale is entertaining and fun and ends with a moral – save the tricks for Halloween.”–Syracuse Children’s Entertainment Examiner

 Materials: Your materials will be sent to you two months prior to your opening date and will include everything necessary for your production.
 They can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while Digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The production materials for The Littlest Witch include:
+The Authorized Materials/Rehearsal Package for The Littlest Witch includes: